znimer-dev/splitbite/README.md

 # 🍽️ SplitBite

-**AI-powered receipt splitting that actually works.** Upload a receipt photo, let AI extract the items, and split costs instantly with friends.
+**Smart receipt splitting that actually works.** Upload a receipt photo, automatically extract items, and split costs instantly with friends.

 ## 🚀 [Live Demo](#)
 *Link will be updated once deployed*

 ## What I Built

 I developed SplitBite as a full-stack solution to solve the annoying problem of splitting restaurant bills.
-Instead of manually calculating who ordered what, users simply snap a photo and let AI handle the heavy lifting.
+Instead of manually calculating who ordered what, users simply snap a photo and get instant, accurate item extraction and cost splitting.

 **Key Features:**
-- 📱 **Smart Receipt Scanning** - AWS Textract + OpenAI for accurate item extraction
+- 📱 **Automated Receipt Scanning** - OCR technology for accurate item extraction
 - 👥 **Effortless Bill Splitting** - Assign items to people, auto-calculate totals with tax/tip
 - 🔐 **Secure User System** - JWT authentication with bcrypt password hashing
 - 📊 **Receipt History** - Track spending patterns and restaurant visits